 the reimbursement will, in general, be made within two working days after receipt of the payroll submission

 income tax and USC will not be applied to the subsidy payment through the real time payroll environment.
 However, subsidy payments will be liable to income tax and USC by way of an end of year review for the employee

 employee PRSI will not apply to the subsidy or any top up payment by the employer

-employers PRSI will not apply to the subsidy and will be reduced from 10.5% to 0.5% on the top up payment.
+employers PRSI will not apply to the subsidy and will be reduced from 11.5% to 0.5% on the additional gross payment

 Who the scheme applies to